 I think that high income guests/visitors, will try for some time the new and trendy Airbnb, and some time later, and sooner or later, will turn back to Hotels, because those, have the needed infrastructure and staff, to offer more and better services, and even if their rooms are smaller in square meters, comparable to Airbnb apartments.

-6. Over time, other platforms will be create and be operate, more ‘clever’ and will compete Airbnb: an example is Couchsurfing, where someone can stay for free on a couch.
+6. Over time, other platforms will be create and be operate, more ‘clever’ and will compete Airbnb: an example is Couchsurfing, where someone can stay for free on a couch or emerging platforms of home exchange where someone can exchange home, for free.
 Those new and possibly more ‘smart’ platforms that will emerge, will remove a share from Airbnb platform, and I expect to remove, mainly visitors who want basically low costs.

 In the field of competition, we should take into account that blockchain technology and digital currencies, could damage Airbnb, if a ‘smart’ platform based on blockchain were created, it would have zero costs for its users, comparable to high commissions paid on Airbnb or Booking.
 This, though it does not exist today, could develop in the future and remove rapidly and dangerously the two key-factors for the success of Airbnb, who are hosts and guests.